-It allows you to check credit scoring, monitor changes in credit scoring and engage a solicitor for no fee if you see a problem with a client’s payment history.
+It allows you to check creditworthiness, monitor changes in credit scoring and engage a solicitor if you see a problem with a client’s payment history.
 You can also then send a letter.

 Over time, we have changed the way we use Credit Focus.
 We used to use it retrospectively, which wasn’t very effective.
 By the time we realised there was a serious problem, it was normally too late to do anything.

 - All the boxes in each screen can be collapsed, but for no reason – you can’t move the boxes around or remove them from view.

-For example, have a look at the top left: it appears to say ‘Experian credit score 71, below average’.
+For example, have a look at the top left: it appears to say ‘Experian credit score 71: Below average’.
 Actually, it means that the score is 71 and the risk level is below average.

 Our final reminder reminds the client that we retain copyright for work until it’s paid for, but there’s nowhere for me to add this on the letter.
 I also want to specify additional fees and charges, but I can’t see anywhere to do that.

-I would find it easier to understand and interpret the data if the help was more comprehensive, and more thought could be put into how different panels are arranged.
+I would find it easier to understand and interpret the data if the help was more comprehensive.
+Also, more thought could be put into how different panels are arranged.

 I wish we could customise the layout and tweak the solicitor’s letter – or at least see it before we commit to sending it out.